khushboo-goel/system-design/LLD/SOLID.md

 ## Single Responsible Principle
 1. Each class should have only one responsibility / one reason to change.

 Example: In a class, if there more than one function that can change the behaviour of the class, it does not follow 'S' principle.

-2. How to adapt S principle while designing ?
+3. How to adapt S principle while designing?

 Splitting those functions into separate classes.

 Example: